All are Worth Words: A ViT Backbone for Diffusion Models: Experiments

 \section{Experiments}

 We evaluate the proposed U-ViT in unconditional and class-conditional image generation (Section~\ref{sec:gen}), as well as text-to-image generation (Section~\ref{sec:t2i}).
-We also study the effect of depth, width and patch size of U-ViT (Section~\ref{sec:ab2}).
-Before presenting these results, we first list the experimental setup below (we also provide a summary table in Appendix~\ref{app:summary}).
+Before presenting these results, we list main experimental setup below, and more details such as the sampling hyperparameters are provided in Appendix~\ref{app:setup}.